 Hack #1: Use Airtight Containers for Maximum Freshness

-Hack #2: Label Everything Like You're in a Lab
+Hack #2: Label Everything with Purchase Dates

-Hack #3: Keep Them Away From Heat Sources
+Hack #3: Keep Away from Heat Sources

 Storage Location | Effect on Spice Quality |